The Best Way to Hydrate Fast

 Who’s at Risk for Dehydration?

-Older adults and young children are more susceptible to dehydration.
+Older adults are more susceptible to dehydration.
 As we age, our bodies become less effective at maintaining a proper fluid and electrolyte balance.
 In addition, older people tend to have medical conditions that can increase the risk of dehydration.
 Some medical conditions that are considered risk factors for dehydration include kidney disease, diabetes, alcoholism, and chronic urinary tract infections.